-The Philips EasySense fixture-mount sensor is the ideal solution for per-fixture, stand-alone control of new light fixtures.
-It combines occupancy sensing, daylight harvesting and field task tuning in a single, compact package for easy OEM fixture assembly.
+The Philips EasySense fixture-mount sensor is the ideal solution for per-fixture control of new light fixtures.
+It combines occupancy sensing, daylight harvesting and task tuning in a single, compact package for easy OEM fixture assembly.
 EasySense operates with the established Philips Advance Xitanium SR LED driver standard to make a simple two-wire connection between sensor and driver, thus eliminating the need for multiple components and auxiliary devices.
-The result is a cost-effective and easy-to-design-in solution, ideal for energy-savings and code-compliancy strategies.
-While the sensor pre-set parameters are appropriate for most applications, an intuitive app makes configuration and commissioning (grouping) during installation fast and easy.
+The result is a cost-effective and easy-to-design-in solution ideal for energy-savings and code-compliance strategies.
+An intuitive app makes configuration and commissioning during and after installation fast and easy using Philips field apps.

-EasySense with Basic Grouping (SNS 102) functionality enables addition of qualified wireless switches.
+SNS102 with basic grouping functionality enables addition of qualified wireless switches.
 Up to 40 sensors can be grouped to a switch using Philips field apps.
 In addition to easily adding user control to a space, the grouping feature facilitates auto-off/manual-on and auto-off/partial-on use cases.